chavo1/kitchen-ec2-test/README.md

 # This is a kitchen-ec2 test.

-It will test existing AWS AMI under your account whether there is installed ngin.
+It will test existing AWS AMI under your account whether there is installed ngi.

 ## Here are some requirements before the test